|

 heeding the many Bible references to the importance of "thanksgiving."

 History tells us that Chief Massosoit was invited.
-He brought 60
+He

-deep felt and abounding was their gratitude to God.
+so deep felt and abounding was their gratitude to God.

-Squanto helped the Pilgrims survive their first grim years at
+Squanto helped the Pilgrims survive their first grim years

-than fifty years.
+more than fifty years.

 Squanto shows Puritans how to plant